mvolkmann/blog/src/github/projects.md

 GitHub Projects provided a free alternative to project tracking solutions such as Jira, Rally, and Trello.
-Each is represented by a board with multiple columns that contain cards.
+Each project is represented by a board with multiple columns that contain cards.

 ![cover](/blog/assets/github-projects.png)